scrapy/scrapy/docs/topics/spiders.rst

    .. attribute:: name

        A string which defines the name for this spider.

-The spider name is how the spider is located (and instantiated) by Scrapy, so it must be unique.
-However, nothing prevents you from instantiating more than one instance of the same spider.
-This is the most important spider attribute and it's required.
+       If :setting:`SPIDER_LOADER_REQUIRE_NAME` is ``True`` (default) and you use the default Scrapy spider loader (see :setting:`SPIDER_LOADER_CLASS`), a non-empty name is required for the spider to be discoverable by Scrapy, and the spider name must be unique to one spider class; however, nothing prevents you from instantiating more than one instance of the same spider.

        If the spider scrapes a single domain, a common practice is to name the spider after the domain, with or without the `TLD`_.
 So, for example, a